Learn-Together-Pro/CgArt/curriculum/1_basics.md

 # Basics

-It's expected that you've already took [iconic course](https://www.youtube.com/playlist?list=PLjEaoINr3zgFX8ZsChQVQsuDSjEqdWMAD) of Blender Guru.
+It's expected that you've already took [iconic course](https://www.youtube.com/playlist?list=PLjEaoINr3zgFX8ZsChQVQsuDSjEqdWMAD) of Blender Guru as well as a course on modeling.

 ## Blender Basics